The Palm Beach Post

 NBC San Diego

-Each year the Oregon athletic department asks students to pay more money for tickets to sporting events, but for the past three years students refused.
-This year, with the athletic department growing increasingly unsatisfied and the threat of it pulling out of the ticket agreement altogether looming, student government decided to make a one-time payment of $10,000 in order to make peace.
+Each year the Oregon athletic department asks students to pay more money for tickets to sporting events, but for the past three years students have refused.
+This time, with athletics threatening to pull out of the ticket agreement altogether, student government decided to make a one-time, $10,000 payment to athletics in hopes of making peace.

-Eugene police have arrested and ticketed Rod Adams, a 60-year-old homeless man, 40 times in nine years for a slew of non-violent, minor crimes associated with being homeless — from sleeping on private property to "theft of electricity" for having his laptop plugged in to an outlet he did not have permission to use.
-Now he's taking his four most recent trespassing citations to jury trials.
-He plans to use the necessity defense.
+Eugene police have arrested or ticketed Rod Adams, a 60-year-old homeless man, 40 times in nine years for a slew of non-violent crimes, from sleeping on private property to "theft of electricity" for plugging his laptop into an outlet he did not have permission to use.
+He plans to use the necessity defense at four upcoming jury trials.

 Winner of 2017 Oregon Newspaper Publishers Association award for Best Sports Story at a college newspaper